niallbee/capstone/guides/day-1/guide-1-jenkins-architecture.md

 - The architecture for a Jenkins controller with external SSH connection enabled (VM1)
 - The architecture for a Jenkins agent (VM2) with SSH enabled to receive connections only from the controller (VM1)

-You now have the base architecture for your first subnet where the jenkins-controller-vm will become a Jenkins controller and the jenkins-agent-vm will become a permenant slave agent.
+You now have the base architecture for your first subnet where the jenkins-controller-vm will become a Jenkins controller and the jenkins-agent-vm will become a permanent slave agent.

 ## Next steps
 Link to next guide here!